INTERNSHIPS

 • Learning & Action Community Intern(s) – Up to 2 roles

-Internships include a $500 financial stipend per semester.
+Internships include a $500 to $1000 financial stipend per semester, depending on the role.
 Specific role descriptions are found below.

 Positions